Oldbobb1/ElementBuilder/README.md

 ## Introduction

-The **ElementBuilder** framework is designed to simplify the creation and management of user interface elements in UIKit-based iOS applications using Swift.
+//The **ElementBuilder** framework is designed to simplify the creation and management of user interface elements in UIKit-based iOS applications using Swift.
 It offers a set of methods to create and configure various UI components such as buttons, text fields, labels, tables, containers, and images.
 Additionally, it includes a class for handling swipe gestures.

 <img width="331" alt="Снимок экрана 2024-08-06 в 7 00 57 PM" src="https://github.com/user-attachments/assets/f76bae97-a4d4-4efa-af96-27262eaf6718">